Mississippi Hunting & Fishing

 with the issuance of said license if the non-resident’s state provides the same exemption for Mississippi residents [MS Code 49-7-3].

 Resident – Each resident of Mississippi ages sixteen (16) through sixty-four (64), must obtain a hunting license, except while hunting on lands titled in his/her name.
 Any person sixty-five (65) or older, or any person otherwise exempt from obtaining a hunting license, must have documentation with him/her at all times while hunting as described in “License Exemptions” below [MS. Code 49-7-5].

-Non-Resident – All Non-resident hunters, except minors under the age of sixteen (16), are required to obtain a hunting license while hunting in the State of Mississippi.
+Non-Resident – All non-resident hunters, except for minors under the age of sixteen (16), are required to obtain a hunting license while hunting in the State of Mississippi.